wcmatthysen/strawberry/README.md

 }
 ```

-Finally, we can provide this module to our main `Injector` and let Guice inject the values inside our `ConfigStore` instance as the following code-snippet shows:
+Finally, we can provide this module to our main _Injector_ and let Guice inject the field values for our ConfigStore instance as the following code-snippet shows:

 ```java
 import com.google.inject.Guice;